CLI command reference

 particle serial wifi

-Configure Wi-Fi credentials over serial on the Photon, P1, and Argon.
+Configure Wi-Fi credentials over serial on the Photon, P1, Argon, P2, and Photon 2.

 # Configure new Wi-Fi credentials for a Photon or Argon over a serial connection